kant/watson-training-from-on-prem-data/README.md

 gateway ID and security token unique to your Secure Gateway).
 Use the copy icon to copy the command, and run it locally.

-By default, the gateway starts in a default-deny state, meaning that all incoming connections will be blocked to all network resources.
-To allow Watson Studio to access your Db2 instance, we need to specifically allow access to the port published by Docker on your workstation's LAN IP address (e.g.
+By default, the gateway starts with an access control list in a default-deny state, meaning that all incoming connections through the secure gateway will be blocked from accessing any network resources.
+To allow Watson Studio to access your Db2 instance, we need to specifically allow access to the port published by Docker on your workstation's LAN IP address (e.g. `192.168.1.100`):
-`192.168.1.100`):

     acl allow 192.168.1.100:50000